swift-server/guides/docs/concurrency-adoption-guidelines.md

 ### Reduce use of Swift NIO Futures as “Concurrency Library“

 Swift NIO currently provides a number of currency types for the Swift on Server ecosystem.
-Most notably EventLoopFutures and EventLoopPromises, that are used widely for asynchronous results.
-While the sswg recommended using those in the past for easier interplay of server libraries, we advice to deprecate or remove them once Swift 6 lands.
+Most notably `EventLoopFuture`s and `EventLoopPromise`s, that are used widely for asynchronous results.
+While the SSWG recommended using those in the past for easier interplay of server libraries, we advice to deprecate or remove them once Swift 6 lands.
 The swift-server ecosystem should go all in on the structured concurrency features the languages provides.
 For this reason, it is crucial to provide async/await APIs today, to give your library users time to adopt the new APIs.

 Some NIO types will remain however in the public interfaces of Swift on server libraries.
 We expect that networking clients and servers continue to be initialized with EventLoopGroups.
 The underlying transport mechanism (NIOPosix and NIOTransportServices) should become implementation details however and should not be exposed to library adopters.